1980 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1980-P Susan B Anthony Dollar Value

 The 1980-P Susan B Anthony Dollar offers accessible entry points across most grades.
 In MS65, these coins trade around $15, while MS66 examples bring approximately $50.
-The real value shift occurs at higher certification levels where scarcity becomes a factor.
+The real value shift occurs at higher certification levels where genuine scarcity begins.

-Through MS66, thousands of specimens remain available, many still uncertified.
-This abundance keeps prices modest for collectors seeking quality examples.
+Through MS66, thousands of specimens remain available—many still uncertified and sitting in original mint sets.
+This abundance keeps prices modest.
 Circulated coins trade near face value.

-The transformation happens at MS67, where availability drops to possibly fewer than 500 specimens.
-These trade around $200 in the current market.
-Population data shows only a handful reach MS67+.
+The picture changes dramatically at MS67, where availability drops to fewer than 500 specimens according to PCGS CoinFacts.
+These trade around $200 currently, with a small handful reaching MS67+.

-MS68 marks the terminal grade with fewer than ten known and none finer.
-One example realized $4,600 at a 2008 Heritage auction, reflecting genuine scarcity at the top population level.
+MS68 marks the absolute terminal grade for this issue, with fewer than ten known examples and none certified finer.
+One example realized $4,600 at Heritage Auctions in April 2008—more than double the then-current PCGS guide value of $2,200—reflecting genuine scarcity at the top of the population report.

 1980-P Susan B Anthony Dollar Price/Grade Chart